LukeSmithxyz/based.cooking/src/bolinhos-de-coco.md

 # Bolinhos de Coco

 This is a Portuguese dish that translates to "coconut cupcakes," though there are probably lots of equivalent dishes from other cultures.
 Its simplicity and short preparation time make it perfect for a snack or dessert.

-- ⏲️ Prep time: 5 min
+- ⏲ Prep time: 5 min
 - 🍳 Cook time: 10 min
+- 🍽 Servings: 4

 ## Ingredients